mbruner63/BraxLettersAndroid/README.md

 BraxLettersAndroid
 ==================

-Example of using new android_api.pde for a project to help my son with his alphabet
+Example of using modified android_api.pde for a processor project to help my son with his alphabet.
+I used only one AudioPlayer and dynamically loaded the wave data for each letter.